ialbert/genescape-central/README.md

 Filters are applied during the annotation step and will filter the GO terms derived from the gene list.

+Use the **Mincount** filter to remove functions that are not well represented in the input list. `mincount` represents the number of genes in the input list that carry that function.
+If the graph is large set it to 2 or higher.
+You can see the maximum count in the **Function Annotations** box in the first column.

 ## Command line requirements

 To generate images from command line the `graphviz` software must be installed.
 You can install it via `conda`